JuyeeMyeong/Packet_Capture/README.md

  * Find the source and destination IP address (using socket.inet_ntoa())
  * Calculate the time it was captured after the first frame was captured
  * If the packet is for reply (arp.op == 2), then print the arp_pktInfo and the IP addresses for souce and destination.
+ * If the packet if for request (arp.op == 1) and the destination mac address is assigned to ffff.ffff.ffff, then print out that it is Gratuitous ARP for request.